abhisheksubal/RulesE/README.md

 - Proper type comparison for numeric types
 - Nullable reference type support
 - NCalc expression support for powerful mathematical and logical expressions
+- Composite rules with logical operators (AND, OR, NOT)

 ## Recent Changes